NiroSugir/Chronus/README.md

 ```

 **Server Mode**
-  > In this mode, you can run one Message Server that holds all
+  > In this mode, you can run one Message Server that holds all the data.
+The Workers then connect to this Server and run the jobs.
-  the data.
-The Workers then connect to this Server and
+  > This is the recommended setup for enterprise level applications.
+Upgrading from Live Mode requires next to no changes
-  run the jobs.
-The jobs can be either held in memory or saved to a database (such as Redis)
+  > in your code.
 ```sh
 //Server acting as the Hub instance: var chronusServer = new chronus.createServer();